LIMESTONE REPAIR & LIMESTONE POINTING PERTH

 Fretting Mortar

 When really advanced it is not unusual for a mortar joint to be completely missing.
-At this point it is time to call us for a free inspection and quote before serious structural damage occurs.It really isnt best to put a repair off as it can turn into a very expensive fix.
+At this point it is time to call us for a free inspection and quote before serious structural damage occurs.
+It really isn’t best to put a repair off as it can turn into a very expensive fix.

 Fretting mortar is pretty easy to spot.
 When you’re inspecting your external limestone have a look at the cement joints.
 If you see any crumbling or powdery mortar it’s a good indication that your mortaris fretting.
 In its advanced stages, the mortar will be almost completely missing.
 At that point, the rows of bricks/blocks may begin to collapse onto the bricks below.

-Replace the mortar (also know as mortar pointing )
+Replace the mortar (also know as mortar pointing).

 This will reintroduce the stability of your limestone wall and the fretting will cease to be a problem.
-A mortar suitable to your proximity to the coast must always be used
+A mortar suitable to your proximity to the coast must always be used.

-lime mortar(lime putty)
+lime mortar (lime putty)

-natural hydrated lime(nhl)
+natural hydrated lime (nhl)

 Brickies Grey Coastal Cement is ideal for 1 km from a surf coastline or up to 100 m from a non-surf coastline, e.g. estuary and coastal river zones.
 Walls in contact with saline water or the ground in aggressive soils.

-Brickies Coastal liteis ideal1 km from a surf coastline or up to 100 m from a non-surf coastline, e.g. estuary and coastal river zones.
+Brickies Coastal lite is ideal 1 km from a surf coastline or up to 100 m from a non-surf coastline, e.g. estuary and coastal river zones.
 Walls in contact with saline water or the ground in aggressive soils.

-Cement (portland) usually will contain small white pebbles, where there is a distinct different to the white chunks present in lime mortar.
 If you can scape the mortar pretty easily you may well be looking at a lime mortar.
 Lime will fizz in acid./vinegar.
 Obtain a small section of mortar and put it in white vinegar.
-If it fizzies it's most likely lime!
+If it fizzes, it's most likely lime!

 ALTERNATIVELY IF YOU ARE UNSURE YOU CAN ALWAYS HAVE IT PROFESSIONALLY TESTED.
 Which will determine the ratios of lime and sand in the mortar